 It started about a week before your brother was born and continued for about two months after.
 You became a total shit.

-Every day, you would do something that made me scream inside my head (and sometimes out loud)
+Every day, you would do something that made me scream inside my head (and sometimes out loud, though under my breath)

 “WHAT IS WRONG WITH YOU?!”

 You’ve been doing things that you learned a LONG time ago not to do.